 Mountain Day, known as 'Yama-no-Hi' in Japanese, is officially announced as a public holiday — bringing the total number of public holidays in Japan to 16.

 Mountain Day, a holiday promoting love for Japan's mountains, takes place after persistent campaigns by various mountain-related groups.

-Since Mountain Day was only initiated in 2014, there has traditionally been no official ceremonies marking the day.
-That's about to change — with the first National Ceremony for Mountain Day set to take place in the Japanese Alps.
+Since Mountain Day was initiated there has traditionally been no official ceremonies marking the day — this changes, with the first National Ceremony for Mountain Day taking place in the Japanese Alps.